Facebook

 License information was derived automatically

-Graph and download economic data for Net Percentage of Foreign Banks Increasing the Use of Interest Rate Floors (SUBLPFCITFNQ) from Q2 2011 to Q2 2025 about foreign, Net, percent, interest rate, banks, interest, depository institutions, rate, and USA.
+Graph and download economic data for Net Percentage of Domestic Banks Increasing the Use of Interest Rate Floors for Small Firms (SUBLPDCISTFNQ) from Q2 2011 to Q1 2026 about small, domestic, Net, percent, interest rate, interest, banks, depository institutions, rate, and USA.

 License information was derived automatically